 SECTION 1.5.
-The Secretary or designee of the Board will record the adoption of the budget and any amendments in the Board meeting minutes in which the adoption occurs.
+The Secretary of the Board will record the adoption of the budget and any amendments in the Board meeting minutes in which the adoption occurs.

 SECTION 1.6.
-After the beginning of the fiscal year, the Superintendent and Finance Officer shall review with the Board the adopted budget in relationship to the beginning cash balances for each fund.
+After the beginning of the fiscal year, the Executive Director shall review with the Board the adopted budget in relationship to the beginning cash balances for each fund.